dataesr/teds/doc_network/teds.md

 ## 2.4 Create a database

+In the enriched database derived from the IPCC and IPBES publications, each publication is associated with the following attributes:

+- A unique identifier (**DOI**)
+- The publication **year**
+- A **title** that best summarizes the publication
+- The **main topics** covered by the publication
+- The names of the **journals** in which the publication was published

+Out of the 53,258 IPCC publications available on OpenAlex, only 48,219 have non-empty titles, topics, and journal names.

+The goal is to identify these 48,219 publications that are not cited by the IPCC to form our training dataset.

-After the analysis phase, we were wondering how to make a database with data from IPCC or IPBES bibliography and data from other subjects than IPCC or IPBES topics.
+After the analysis phase, we were wondering how to make a database with data from IPCC bibliography and data from other subjects than IPCC topics.

 Initially, we explore the data from the reports and analize: